Ready to say goodbye to debt for good? Learn More

 Show the Court Due Respect

-Avoid name-calling, being disrespectful, or addressing your opponent directly.
+• Avoid name-calling, being disrespectful, or addressing the defendant directly.
 Make your statements, questions, and responses directly to the judge and the court in a calm, clear manner.

 Be Prepared To Follow Up After the Court’s Judgment